myridia/domain-translate/README.md

 Installation

 Download the plugin (if applicable, from the WordPress plugin repository or a provided ZIP file).
-    Upload the plugin to your WordPress installation via Plugins > Add New > Upload Plugin or by uploading the unzipped folder to the /wp-content/plugins/ directory.[5]
+Upload the plugin to your WordPress installation via Plugins > Add New > Upload Plugin or by uploading the unzipped folder to the /wp-content/plugins/ directory.
-    Activate the plugin through the 'Plugins' menu in WordPress.[5]
-Configure the plugin settings (usually found under Settings > Google Translate or a similar menu item) to customize language options, widget placement, and appearance.[4]
+Activate the plugin through the 'Plugins' menu in WordPress.
+Configure the plugin settings (found under Settings > Domain-Translate ) to customize language and domain options.

 ### Usage